by Vivek Swaminathan | December 5, 2019 | Comments Off on Midsize Enterprises Need to Share Work to Tackle Digital Expectations

 After sharing the workload involved in digital projects, SFO completed more small projects and execute them faster.
 With more non-IT people around to identify, experiment and deploy new technologies, IT can modernize technology with their peers.
 Otherwise, the scope of what a midsize company can deploy will be limited to only the most obvious, business critical bets.

 Whether you are curious to understand how to deliver against new digital expectations in constrained environments or just looking to become more mature, there is no reason to build that knowledge from scratch.
 Instead, it makes sense to leverage the lessons and best practices of other midsize companies that have already figured out the best way forward.
-Access additional midsize enterprise guidance on Gartner.com or tap into our community of Midsize Enterprise Executive Partners to product line management for your organization.
+Access additional midsize enterprise guidance on Gartner.com or tap into our community of Midsize Enterprise Executive Partners to develop your IT organization.
 Can’t access links?
 Talk to us about becoming a client.

 View Free, Relevant Gartner Research